Viola pomposa

-The viola pomposa (also known as the violino pomposo) is a five-stringed instrument developed around 1725.
+The viola pomposa (also known as the violino pomposo) is a five-stringed Viola developed around 1725.
 There are no exact dimensions applicable to all instruments used under this name, although in general the pomposa is slightly wider than a standard viola (hence the Italian adjective "pomposa").
 It uses four viola strings, tuned conventionally (C-G-D-A), with the addition of a high E string (usually a violin string), giving it a greater range than the orchestral viola; the trade-off comes in a sound which is slightly more resonant than a violin.
 The viola pomposa is played on the arm and has a range from C3 to A6 (or even higher) with fingered notes.
 Using harmonics, the range can be extended to C8 depending on the quality of the strings.

-The viola pomposa should not be confused with the viola da spalla, the violoncello, or the violoncello piccolo (read Paulinyi, 2012.
-In English: Paulinyi, 2010).